AntonioVispi/Recursive_Segmentation/README.md

 ## Train Script Introduction

-This Jupyter notebook, named 'Train_Script.ipynb', is a crucial component of our project's machine learning pipeline.
-Its primary purpose is to facilitate the training of our model on the prepared dataset, ensuring that it learns and generalizes well to perform the desired task.
+This Jupyter notebook, named 'Train_Script.ipynb', is a crucial component of the project's pipeline.
+Its primary purpose is to facilitate the training of the model on the prepared dataset, ensuring that it learns and generalizes well to perform the segmentation task.

-### Key Features:

-1. **Data Loading and Preprocessing:**
-   - The notebook begins by loading and preprocessing the dataset, preparing it for the training process.
+**Data Loading and Preprocessing:** The notebook begins by loading and preprocessing the dataset, preparing it for the training process.

-2. **Model Configuration:**
-   - It includes configurations for the model architecture, hyperparameters, and any other relevant settings.
+**Model Configuration:** It includes configurations for the model architecture, hyperparameters, and any other relevant settings.

-3. **Training Process:**
-   - The main section of the notebook is dedicated to the actual training process, where the model learns from the input data.
+**Training Process:** Actual training process, where the model learns from the input data.

-4. **Evaluation and Metrics:**
-   - After training, the notebook evaluates the model's performance using specific metrics, providing insights into its effectiveness.
+**Evaluation and Metrics:** During the training, the notebook evaluates the model's performance using specific metrics, providing insights into its effectiveness.

-### Instructions:

 1. Open and run the 'Train_Script.ipynb' notebook using Jupyter.
 2. Follow the step-by-step instructions within the notebook to initiate and monitor the training process.
 3. Explore the evaluation metrics and results to assess the model's performance.

-Feel free to customize parameters, experiment with different configurations, and reach out if you have any questions or require further assistance!